spren9er/tilez/README.md

 <a name="linear_scale_range" href="#linear_scale_range">#</a> tilez.<b>LinearScale</b>.<i>range(range: [number, number])</i>

-Even though `xScale` and `yScale` are coming with predefined ranges, such that they span the full width or height of a tile, you can override the _range_ with this method.
+Even though `$xScale` and `$yScale` are coming with predefined ranges, such that they span the full width or height of a tile, you can override the _range_ with this method.

 <a name="linear_scale_call" href="#linear_scale_call">#</a> tilez.<b>LinearScale</b>.<i>(x: number)</i>